byteoxo/crunch/README.md

 #### Windows

 1. Create a directory for the binary, e.g., `C:\Program Files\crunch\`
-2. Move `crunch-windows-x64.exe` to that directory and rename it to `crunch.exe`
+2. Move `crunch.exe` to that directory and rename it to `crunch.exe`
 3. Add the directory to your system PATH:
    - Open **Settings** → **System** → **About** → **Advanced system settings**
    - Click **Environment Variables**